symfony/symfony-docs/cookbook/event_dispatcher/event_listener.rst

 How to Create Event Listeners and Subscribers
 =============================================

-Symfony has various events and hooks that can be used to perform custom actions in your application.
-Those events are triggered by the HttpKernel component and they are defined in the :class:`Symfony\\Component\\HttpKernel\\KernelEvents` class.
+During the execution of a Symfony application, lots of event notifications are triggered.
+Your application can listen to these notifications and respond to them by executing any piece of code.

-To hook into an event and execute your own custom logic, you have to create a service that listens to that event.
-As explained in this article, you can do that in two different ways: creating an event listener or an event subscriber.
+Internal events provided by Symfony itself are defined in the :class:`Symfony\\Component\\HttpKernel\\KernelEvents` class.
+Third-party bundles and libraries also trigger lots of events and your own application can trigger :doc:`custom events </components/event_dispatcher/index>`.

-The examples of this article only use the ``KernelEvents::EXCEPTION`` event for consistency purposes.
+All the examples shown in this article use the same ``KernelEvents::EXCEPTION`` event for consistency purposes.
 In your own application, you can use any event and even mix several of them in the same subscriber.

 Creating an Event Listener
 --------------------------